TextLayer/frontend-interview/README.md

 - **Next.js 15** with App Router
 - **TypeScript** for type safety
 - **Tailwind CSS** for styling
-- **Vercel AI SDK** for streaming (to be implemented)
+- **TextLayer API** for AI document processing

 ## Need Help?

 - Check the TODOs in each file for guidance
-- API endpoints are already set up with mock responses
+- API endpoints are already set up and proxy to TextLayer
 - Types are defined in `types/chat.ts`
 - Utility functions are available in `lib/utils.ts`